 Why buy a diamond necklace?

 There are quite a few reasons that a diamond necklace might be a smart purchase.
 For starters, they’re pretty.
 And if you’re a jewelry fan—especially of diamonds—there are a wide variety of designs and carat sizes that can appeal to your tastes.
 Yet they’re more than a pretty bauble to adorn a body.
-When you do your homework, diamonds can also represent an investment.
+Diamonds can also represent an investment.
 In general, diamonds tend to hold their financial value.
 If you opt for rarer cuts or colors when you pick genuine diamonds, their price can increase over time.
 These days you can also find conflict-free or genuine lab-created diamonds that can give you the bling you want without a guilty conscience.

 What should you consider when shopping for a diamond necklace?